stackpath/serverless-scripting-cli/README.md

   $ sp-serverless deploy

 OPTIONS
   -f, --force      Force recreation of scripts if they do not exist.
 Defaults to false -h, --help       show CLI help
-  -v, --verbose  Turns on verbose logging.
+  -o, --only=only  Only deploy the following script named scripts.
+Comma separated value of script names.
+Defaults to "" -v, --verbose    Turns on verbose logging.
 Defaults to false

 EXAMPLE
   $ sp-serverless deploy